lucalista/shinestacker/README.md

 * ```input_path```: the subdirectory within ```working_directory``` that contains input images to be aligned.
 * ```output_path``` (optional): the subdirectory within ```working_directory``` where aligned images are written.
 If not specified,  it is equal to  ```name```.
 * ```ref_idx``` (optional): the index of the image used as reference.
 Images are numbered starting from zero.
 If not specified, it is the index of to the middle image.
-* ```mask_size``` (optional): if specified, luminosity and color balance is only applied to pixels within a rircle of radius equal to the minimum between the image width and height times ```mask_size```, i.e: 0.8 means 80% of a portrait image height.
+* ```mask_size``` (optional): if specified, luminosity and color balance is only applied to pixels within a circle of radius equal to the minimum between the image width and height times ```mask_size```, i.e: 0.8 means 80% of a portrait image height.
 It may beuseful for images with vignetting, in order to remove the outer darker pixels.
 * ```i_min``` (optional): if specifies, only pixels with content greater pr equal tham ```i_min``` are used.
 It may be useful to remove black areas.
 * ```i_max``` (optional): if specifies, only pixels with content less pr equal tham ```i_max``` are used.
 It may be useful to remove white areas.
 * ```plot_histograms```  (optional, default: ```False```): if ```True```, for each image and for the reference image histograms with pixel content are plotted.
 May be needed for inspection and debugging.